vasokb/ConstructionSiteSafety-Detection-and-Tracking/README.md

 This project focuses on detecting and tracking objects and people within construction sites in real-time.

-:exclamation: Due to the notebook's big size, *nbviewer* has been used for rendering instead of uploading the actual file.
-Therefore, to view the notebook please visit [here](https://nbviewer.org/github/vasokb/ConstructionSiteSafety-Detection-and-Tracking/blob/main/css-detection-tracking-yolov8-bytetrack.ipynb)
+:exclamation: :exclamation: Due to rendering issues on github, you can find the notebook on [kaggle](https://www.kaggle.com/code/vasileiakampouraki/css-detection-tracking-yolov8-bytetrack). :exclamation: :exclamation:
 ## Dataset

 The dataset [Construction Site Safety Image Dataset Roboflow](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow) was used for this project.

 ## Models

-For this project, both the object detection as well as the object tracking model used are implemented by [Ultralytics](https://www.ultralytics.com/)
+For this project, both the object detection as well as the object tracking model used are implemented by [Ultralytics](https://www.ultralytics.com/).

 ### Object Detection
 - **YOLOv8**: https://docs.ultralytics.com/#yolo-a-brief-history